Can you help a child this Christmas?

 The strain of creating a perfect Christmas can be too much for the vulnerable, and that’s where Alice Charity can help.
 It should be a wonderful time of year for children, but for some families it can be detrimental.
-We unfortunately witness a surge in parental separation, arise in teenage homelessness, and an upwelling of mental-health unravel; occurring both around and after the holiday period.
+We unfortunately witness a surge in parental separation, a rise in teenage homelessness, and an up-swelling of mental health unravel; occurring both around and after the holiday period.

 In a study conducted in 2016, it was discovered on average UK families will spend 44% of their monthly salary on Christmas; and 6% spend in excess.

 So, are we spending too much?
 If 29% of children living locally are in poverty, the end of year pay cheques won’t be able to cover all necessities.
 Recent and annual trends are highlighting new areas of concern, including food and fuel poverty; and with inflation on the increase, it also makes basic housing costs hard to obtain, and we’re not including those costly unexpected bills.